 The explorations, which lasted from 1875 to 1884, were completed by Savorgnan of Brazza who, having arrived inside, founded the colony which was called the French Congo.

-According to Abbreviationfinder, French Equatorial Africa was named in 1910 and was led by a governor general, residing in Brazzaville, assisted by a superior government council.
+According to Abbreviationfinder, an acronym site which also features history of Central African Republic, French Equatorial Africa was named in 1910 and was led by a governor general, residing in Brazzaville, assisted by a superior government council.

 It included four colonies: Gabon, Middle Congo, Ubanghi-Sciari and Chad.
 It was called the “colonial Cinderella” as it had no means of communication and therefore was not highly valued.